nzm798/ss-RPC/README.md

 # ss-RPC
-Try to wite a complixe RPC.
+Try to wite a complex RPC.